Customization APIs

 Tag Update

-This PUT method updates an existing tag, identified by ID, with new values for one or more of that tag's fields.
+The Tag Update PUT method modifies an existing tag, identified by ID, with new values for one or more fields.

 HTTP Request